What is Colombia's pathway to limit global warming to 1.5°C?

 1.5°C compatible power sector benchmarks

-Carbon intensity, renewable generation share, and fossil fuel generation share from illustrative 1.5°C pathways for Colombia
+Carbon intensity, renewable generation share, and fossil fuel generation share from 1.5°C pathway based on the HPA scenario for Colombia

 | Indicator |